gyoenge/gyoenge/README.md

 ### Huigyeong Son

-I am interested in AI and Computer Vision,
+I focus on AI and Computer Vision,
-with a particular focus on **extracting meaningful insights from medical image data**.
+particularly on **extracting meaningful insights from medical image data**.

 As an undergraduate researcher at the GIST AI-MED Lab,
 I am working on the task of **spatially predicting gene expression from pathology images**.